 It's definitely calmed down a bit now, although between about five and seven this morning it was pretty full on.'

 March 29th 2017 - Children are being killed or seriously injured as Iraqi forces battle Islamic State militants in heavily populated areas of Mosul, but the battle to retake the city - where 350,000 children are trapped - is far from over, and the heaviest fighting is still ahead.
-Road to Peace are operating a mobile clinic in the West side of the city where health care is minimal and many children have not seen a doctor for over two years.
+We are operating a mobile clinic in the West side of the city where health care is minimal and many children have not seen a doctor for over two years.